WebView-CG/Compatibility-Data-Project/_features/autofill.md

-# What is autofill?
+---
+title: "Autofil"

-Autofill can be used by users to save and re-enter information that they commonly fill out on web pages.
+description: "Autofill can be used by users to save and re-enter information that they commonly fill out on web pages.

-Some common data includes:
+Some common data includes: Location information, Payment details, Account information."

-- Location information
-- Payment details
-- Account information

-# How does it work on each WebView?
+category: Web API
+keywords: ux
+last_test_date: "2024-03-29"
+notes: "TODO Comment on how data was tested"
+links: {
+}
+---

 ## WebView2